Introduction (to the Preview)

-This is a work-in-progress, highly condensed and less formal, preview of my work-in-progress book An Introduction to Fundamental Principles of Timeliness in Dynamically Real-Time Systems [Jensen 2018].
+This is a work-in-progress, highly condensed and less formal, preview of my work-in-progress book An Introduction to a Foundation for Timeliness and Predictability in General Real-Time Systems [Jensen 201x].

 This Introduction first briefly summarizes the keystone ideas that the book and its preview discuss, and why I am writing about them.
 Then it describes the topic of each chapter.
 It is prerequisite reading for the rest of the preview.